viamrobotics/docs/docs/data/capture.md

 - Sensor
 - Servo

-To add data capture for a component, navigate to the **Config** tab of your machine's page in the Viam app.
+To add data capture for a component, navigate to the **CONFIGURE** tab of your machine's page in the Viam app.

 For each component you can capture data for, there is a `Data Capture Configuration` section in its panel.
 Click `Add Method` and then select the method type and the capture frequency.